eacton/CAGEF/Lesson_1/Lesson1.md

 4. data frames - 2D - holds multiple data types
 5. arrays - nD - holds one type of data

-What do I mean by 'type of data'?

-- character - a#c$E
-- numeric - 7.5
-- integer - 1
-- logical - TRUE, FALSE

 Let's make some data!!